-I met Michi by accident: she was languishing in our shop with dead strings from dozens of customer tryouts.
-Everybody loved and wanted her but nobody was willing to pay $2500 to take her home.
-I really didn't need another guitar but decided to take her in.
-Seeing her become another shopworn axe was too tragic a fate for such a nice instrument.
+I met Michi by accident: she was languishing in our shop with dead strings from untold customer tryouts.
+Everybody loved and wanted her but nobody was willing to drop $2500 to take her home.
+I didn't need another guitar but watching Michi become another shopworn axe was too tragic a fate for such a nice instrument.

-"Michi" means path or road in Japanese and is a fitting title if you imagine the musical journeys you could take with her.
+Michi means path or road in Japanese and is a fitting title if you imagine the musical journeys you could take with her.
 This stunning black beauty is the first limited edition Takamine classical guitar model in the company's 50-year history, albeit there were two limited edition Hirade models during the mid-90s, e.g., R5 (rose rosette) and K5 (Koa back and sides).
-Only 100 LTD2012C graced USA shores in 2012 so it's a bit of a rare bird.
+Only 100 LTD2012C graced USA shores in 2012 so it's a rare bird.

-Michi is a "pimped" Hirade TH90 (EH90) design and features French style cutaway, fancy purfling, growing vine fingerboard inlay and rosette, solid spruce top, solid Indian rosewood back, ply rosewood sides, solid mahogany neck capped with an ebony fingerboard, and deluxe Gotoh machine heads.
+Michi is a pimped Hirade TH-90 design and features French style cutaway, fancy purfling, growing vine fingerboard inlay and rosette, solid spruce top, solid Indian rosewood back, ply rosewood sides, solid mahogany neck capped with an ebony fingerboard, and deluxe Gotoh machine heads.
+Larger LTD2012C Image

-Unlike the TH90, the sides are rosewood laminate.
+Unlike the TH-90, Michi's sides are rosewood laminate.
 While laminate is stronger than solid wood I suspect its use was a cost cutting measure.
-Michi's features are rounded out with a Palathetic undersaddle pickup and Cool

 Deluxe Gotoh Tuning Heads